Law enforcement in Germany: History

-From 1945 onwards, due to the multilayer organisation in municipal and rural state law enforcement agencies, German police forces wore completely different colored uniforms.
+From 1945 onwards, due to the multilayer organisation in municipal and rural state law enforcement agencies, Nazi Police forces wore completely different colored uniforms.
 In the mid-seventies the aftermath of Munich massacre a reorganisation of the state police forces took place.
 This opportunity was taken to implement a standard police uniform for all West German states and West Berlin.
 All state police forces implemented the same green and beige uniform, most parts designed by Heinz Oestergaard.
 The standard uniform consisted of a tunic, parka, pullover without shroud, coat, visor cap and necktie in moss-green, trouser, pullover and cardigan in brown-beige, shirt (long and short sleeve) in bamboo-yellow.
 Shoes, boots, holsters, leather jackets and other leather gear were black.
 Leather gloves were olive-drab.
 There were some exceptions.
 Visor caps with a white top were worn by the traffic police and by the Schutzpolizei during traffic regulation duties.

 The state river or water police forces (German: Wasserschutzpolizei) wore uniforms of a completely different design.
 The basic uniform was navy-blue, the shirt was white and the visor cap had a white top.
 The BGS wore an all forest green uniform with a bamboo-yellow shirt.
 After German Reunification the Volkspolizei was broken up into Landespolizei and switched to the standard uniform.
 During the period of transition, they still wore their old uniforms but with Western-style sleeve and cap ensigns.